kaustubhthakur/redis/README.md

+# Sartch - In-Memory Data Store with Go

+## 1. In-Memory Data Store
-In-Memory Data Store: Like Redis, Sartch stores data in memory, allowing for fast read and write operations, making it suitable for caching, message brokering, and session storage.
+Sartch stores all data in memory, ensuring lightning-fast read and write operations.
+It's ideal for use cases that demand real-time performance, such as caching and session storage.

+## 2. Concurrency with Go
-Concurrency in Go: Go’s goroutines enable handling thousands of concurrent connections efficiently.
-Sartch likely uses this feature to manage Redis commands and client connections.
+Sartch leverages Go's built-in goroutines to handle thousands of concurrent connections effortlessly.
+This design makes Sartch highly scalable and efficient in managing client requests and commands.

-Data Structures: Redis supports a variety of data structures like strings, hashes, lists, sets, and sorted sets.
-A Sartch build using Go would implement these using Go’s native data structures and efficient memory management.
-Persistence: Redis can persist data either by periodically saving snapshots of the dataset to disk (RDB) or logging every write operation (AOF).
-Sartch may replicate this persistence model in Go using Go’s I/O libraries and filesystem abstractions.
-Network Handling: Redis is known for its lightweight communication protocol.
-Sartch in Go would handle network interactions through Go's net package, managing TCP connections and supporting commands over the RESP (REdis Serialization Protocol).
+## 3. Data Structures
+Sartch supports essential Redis-like data structures:

+- **Strings**: For key-value storage
+- **Hashes**: For storing collections of key-value pairs
+- **Lists**: For ordered lists of strings
+- **Sets**: For unordered collections of unique strings
+- **Sorted Sets**: For sorted collections of unique strings with scores

+These data structures are implemented using Go's native types, ensuring efficient memory usage and fast operations.

+## 4. Persistence
+Sartch offers two methods for data persistence:

+- **RDB (Redis Database)**: Periodically saves snapshots of the dataset to disk.
+- **AOF (Append Only File)**: Logs every write operation for data recovery.

+This ensures data durability, preventing data loss even in the event of a server crash.

+## 5. Lightweight Communication Protocol
+Sartch implements Redis's lightweight communication protocol, **RESP** (REdis Serialization Protocol), for client-server communication.
+It manages TCP connections efficiently using Go’s `net` package, ensuring low-latency interactions with minimal overhead.